ecmwf/earthkit-data/docs/guide/sources.rst

       f = ds[0]

-  Please note that a buffer can always be read as a :ref:`stream source <data-sources-stream>` using ``io.BytesIO``.
-The equivalent code to the example above using a stream is:
+  Please note that if the given input can be read as a stream we can also use the :ref:`stream source <data-sources-stream>` to read the ``buffer`` using ``io.BytesIO``.
+The equivalent code to the example above using a stream is as follows:

   .. code-block:: python